fhools/salmon-interp-rs/README.md

 This is a implementation of the Lox interpreter from Bob Nystrom's wonderful book Crafting Interpreters in Rust.

 # Status
-Last completed chapter is Chapter 11.
+Last completed chapter is Chapter 12.

-Still need to add classes, inheritence.
+[ ] Inheritance
+[ ] Semantic analysis of return statement, must be only within functions

 # Rustisms
 The Expr/Stmt class hierarchy is replaced by enum's.
 We had to use `Box<Expr>` and `Box<Stmt>` to get around